Canon 200D vs 5DS

 - More heavily discounted: Has been around for much longer (launched in February 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the 5DS emerges as the winner of the match-up (15 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5DS comes out slightly ahead of the 200D (15 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 5DS«||+||83/100||4.5/5||5/5||4.5/5||Feb 2015||3,699||Canon 5DS|